-On February 28, 2018, the Company entered into an agreement with Aireon to provide bridge financing, up to a total of US\$29 million (CDN\$39 million), with an annual interest rate of 11%.
-Aireon repaid US\$8 million (CDN\$11 million), representing the total drawn under the bridge financing agreement along with accrued interest, to the Company in December 2018, after it entered into the Aireon Debt Facility.
+On December 31, 2019, the Company entered into an agreement with Aireon to provide a subordinated loan up to a total of US\$11 million (CDN\$14 million), with an annual interest rate of 11%.
+Aireon has not drawn upon this subordinated loan as of the date of this AIF.